 - Recovery Nap: This is the type of nap you take if you are sleep deprived.
 If your sleep was interrupted the night before or you were up late, you’ll typically take this nap the following day to compensate for the sleep you lost.

-- Prophylactic Nap: Do you work during odd hours, like over a night shift?
+- Prophylactic Nap: Do you work during odd hours, like an overnight shift?
 If so, you’re probably very familiar with this type of nap.
 It is taken to prepare for sleep loss.
 Usually, you’ll schedule this nap for right before heading to work or even on break during your shift.
 Its purpose is to help you stay alert and awake while on the job.

 - Essential Nap: Feeling under the weather?
 You’ll want to take an essential nap then.
 This type of nap is needed when you are sick.
 It lets your body rest and gives your immune system a boost to help it fight off the virus.